pratimav0420/CosmosDB_Multi-Tenant/README.md

 # Azure Cosmos DB for Multitenant Applications Workshop

+**🆕 Updated for 2025 with cutting-edge AI features!**

+This workshop now includes the latest Azure Cosmos DB enhancements that position it as the **database for the AI era**:
+- **Vector Database Integration** - Store and search vector embeddings alongside operational data
+- **Query Copilot (Preview)** - Generate NoSQL queries using natural language prompts
+- **Integrated Cache** - In-memory caching with dedicated gateway for cost optimization
+- **AI Advantage Program** - Up to $6,000 in free credits for Azure AI customers

 ## Azure Cosmos DB Introduction

-Azure Cosmos DB is a fully managed NoSQL database for modern multitenant application development.
+Azure Cosmos DB is a fully managed NoSQL database for modern multitenant application development and **the AI era**.
 You can build applications fast with open source APIs, multiple SDKs, schemaless data and no-ETL analytics over operational data.
 Single-digit millisecond response times, and instant scalability, guarantee speed at any scale.
 Guarantee business continuity, 99.999% availability and enterprise-grade security for every application.
 End-to-end database management, with serverless and automatic scaling matching your application and TCO needs.

+**NEW AI-Enhanced Features for 2024/2025:**
+- **Integrated Vector Database**: Store vector embeddings alongside your operational data for AI applications
+- **Query Copilot (Preview)**: Generate NoSQL queries using natural language prompts powered by AI
+- **Integrated Cache**: In-memory caching with dedicated gateway for improved performance and cost optimization
+- **AI Advantage Program**: 40,000 RU/s of throughput for 90 days (up to $6,000 value) for Azure AI customers

 Supports multiple database APIs including native API for NoSQL, API for Mongo DB, Apache Cassandra, Apache Gremlin and Table.
 It also started supporting PostgreSQL extended with the Citus Open Source which is useful for highly scalable relational apps.